-The NECS Freedom of Information Commissioner is required each financial year to report on the operation of the Freedom of Information Act 1982 (Cth) as modified by the Education and Care Services National Law and Education and Care Services Regulations (the FOI Act).
+The FOI Commissioner is required each financial year to report on the operation of the FOI Act as modified by the ECSNL and ECS Regulations.

-Each of the NQF agencies is required to report to the Commissioner on freedom of information matters relating to its jurisdiction including: the number of FOI requests for access to documents received and their outcomes; the number of requests received for amendment to personal information and their results; the total charges collected during the year; and the number of requests for internal review of FOI decisions and the results.
+Each of the NQF agencies is required to report to the FOI Commissioner on FOI matters relating to its jurisdiction, including: the number of FOI requests for access to documents received and the outcomes of finalised requests; the number of applications received for amendment or annotation of personal information and the outcomes of finalised applications; the total charges collected during the year; and the number of requests for internal review of FOI decisions and the outcomes of finalised requests.
+Data by jurisdiction for the 2022-2023 reporting period is provided in Table 1 of Attachment 6 to this Report.